 Finance income and costs

-Finance income was CHF 4.5 million, mainly due to negative foreign exchange results from operations.
+Finance income was CHF 4.5 million, mainly due to positive foreign exchange results from operations.
 Finance costs were CHF 0.7 million.

 Table 1: consolidated income statement

 In 2014, u-blox generated cash from operating activities in the amount of CHF 53.7 million as compared to CHF 38.5 million in 2013.
 Inventory level has increased due to the expansion of the business and due to higher revenue.

 Table 2: consolidated statement of cash flows (condensed)

 Investments in capitalized development costs were CHF 20.7 million as compared to CHF 14.9 million in 2013.
 CHF 7.0 million was invested in furniture, equipment, tools and test infrastructure for the further expansion of capacity along with approximately CHF 6.0 million in software intellectual property rights and acquired technology.